Hemodynamic effects of intra- and supra- deployment locations for a bioprosthetic aortic valve: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-This paper represents a follow-up to the contribution presented by R.V. at ICTAM 2024 (25-30 August, Daegu, Korea).
+This paper represents a follow-up to the contribution presented by R. Verzicco at ICTAM 2024 (25-30 August, Daegu, Korea).
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (Grant No. 101039657, CARDIOTRIALS to F.V.).
+Part of the work has been supported by the grant ``Fluid dynamics of the right heart for early detection of disease development", MUR 2022AJT27Y (P.I.
+R. Verzicco).
 This work has received partial funding from the project MUR-FARE R2045J8XAW CUPE83C22005500001 (P.I.
 Luca Biferale).